top of page

 Specifically, autism influences brain areas associated with perception, social interaction, emotion regulation, and the expression of thoughts and behaviors.

-Autistic individuals may encounter communication challenges, sensory challenges, difficulties with socialization, and a preference for routine, among other characteristics.
+Autistic individuals may encounter communication challenges, sensory sensitivities, difficulties with socialization, and a preference for routine, among other characteristics.

 Due to the wide range of traits and their varying severity, autism is described as a "spectrum."